bkrukowski/error-dumper/readme.md

 ## Snapshots

-Using below code, you can save exception somewhere and displey him later:
+Using below code, you can save exception somewhere and display it later:

 ```php
 $output = \ErrorDumper\Magic::exportExceptionToLightHtml($exception);